List of University of Massachusetts Lowell residence halls: East Meadow Lane Apartments

 Prior to the acquisition of River Hawk Village, the University occupied two apartments on East Meadow Lane, built in 1971.
 This housing complex is separate from the rest of campus and a shuttle or car is needed to travel between the other campuses.

 UMass Lowell Inn & Conference Center

 Formerly the DoubleTree Hotel, the UMass Lowell Inn & Conference Center was bought in 2009 by the university.
-The building includes a restaurant open to the public, function halls, year-round hotel rooms and residence hall space.
-It is located in downtown Lowell and is the site of many university and community events.
+The building included a restaurant open to the public, function halls, year-round hotel rooms and residence hall space.
+It is located in downtown Lowell and used to be the site of many university and community events.
+It closed in 2023 while being considered for use as a temporary shelter for refugees.
+It is still closed as discussions continue with the state about its status.

 Former buildings

 Before the school bought the DoubleTree, the university temporarily housed students during the 2008-2009 academic year in the Radisson Hotel in nearby Nashua, New Hampshire.